Minting API

 Compared to ERC721 it is possible to send multiple mint requests with the same token ID, either in one HTTP request or multiple requests.
 However, it is only possible to pass metadata the first time a token ID is used.

-Immutable strongly recommends sending asset metadata when creating a new token_id
+Immutable strongly recommends sending metadata to the API when creating a new token_id

 file structure.
 This practice ensures your assets are correctly represented on marketplaces and Immutable Explorer.